-- 1. Make sure that the contact and system information for your co-op is up to date in FECA's Emergency Work Plan Manual and in the Cooperative Mutual Aid web based program, which can be found at the following: fl.stormassistsite.com/login.php - 1.2.
+- 1. Make sure that the information for your co-op is up to date in FECA's Emergency Work Plan Manual and in the Cooperative Mutual Aid web based program, which can be found at the following: fl.stormassistsite.com/login.php - 2.
 Update your procedures to accommodate FEMA's latest procurement and documentation requirements.